OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 Expand the src folder in the navigation window to open the helloworld.c file.
 (It might be hiding behind the XSCT window if you left it open.)
 Double-click the helloworld.c entry.

 Right click your application project in explorer and choose Build.
 This will take a while as it's building the whole runtime system as well as your code.

+Are you using libraries like iio or math?
+Then right click on your application, properties in the context menu, libraries under the linker, and in the Libraries window in the upper right press the plus button.
+One library listing per line.
+You will probably need to type in `iio` and `m`.
+Other libraries that are in the sysroot that you might include will go here.
+Remember to apply the changes at the bottom right of the screen.

+#### Run Configuration

 Make sure you've booted up the linux image on the target.